-Students who have questions about the procedures for filing an unlawful discrimination or unlawful harassment complaint should contact the college Title IX coordinator/Section 504 Coordinator, the Vice President of Student Services.
-The Vice President will provide information about Board Policy 2001 and Human Resource Procedure 1040.07 and the student’s right to file a discrimination complaint.
+Students who have questions about the procedures for filing an unlawful discrimination or unlawful harassment complaint should contact the college Title IX coordinator/Section 504 Coordinator, the Vice President of Student Services, Tanisha Maxwell.
+The Vice President of Student Services will provide information about Board Policy 2001 and Human Resource Procedure 1040.07 and the student’s right to file a discrimination complaint.
 Students may follow the informal or formal complaint procedures.

 The policy and procedure incorporates the legal principles contained in provisions of the California Code of Regulations, Title 5, sections 59300 et seq. as well as other state and federal substantive and procedural requirements.

 Inquiries/Complaints on Basis of Disability: Inquiries regarding access, treatment, or employment on the basis of disability, should be directed to the Section 504 Coordinator, the Vice President of Student Services.
-The Vice President can be reached by calling (925) 473-7421 or by email: email@example.com.
+The Vice President of Student Services can be reached by calling (925) 473-7421 or by email: email@example.com.

 II.
 General Student Complaints